-Holders of 4,963,963 shares of our common stock issued upon conversion of outstanding preferred stock are entitled to include their shares of registrable securities in this offering, which rights the holders have either waived or been excepted from pursuant to the terms of our amended and restated investors' rights agreement.
+As of December 31, 2019, holders of 4,963,963 shares of our common stock issued upon conversion of outstanding preferred stock are entitled to include their shares of registrable securities in this offering, which rights the holders have either waived or been excepted from pursuant to the terms of our amended and restated investors' rights agreement.
 In the event that we propose to register any of our securities under the Securities Act in another offering, either for our own account or for the account of other security holders, the holders of registrable securities will be entitled to certain "piggyback" registration rights allowing them to include their shares in such registration, subject to specified conditions and limitations.